-Free range eggs with their deep orange yolks are a nutritional delight, rich especially in choline and omega-3 fatty acids.
+Free-range eggs with their deep orange yolks are a nutritional delight, rich especially in choline and omega-3 fatty acids.
 But to have them you will need one of these simple chicken coops.

 Keeping them well away from the bush beans is important; vegetable protein is right up their street and they will demolish them.
 If starved of greens they'll get stuck into your kale and broccoli too.
 Right now they are wandering in the corn where they do no damage after the plants are about 6" high; and provide copious manure obviously.

-At times, for a few weeks whilst seedlings are vulnerable, they'll be sent back our first chicken tractor design; the next will be smaller and lighter.
+At times, for a few weeks whilst seedlings are vulnerable, they'll be sent back to our first chicken tractor design; the next will be smaller and lighter.

-We also supplement their diet with a bucketful from the worm farm once a week; that's Christmas.
+We also supplement their food with a bucketful from the worm farm once a week; that's Christmas.

 Periodically one or two naughty hens will spurn the nest you provide; then you need to be adroit at testing eggs for freshness.